Guide to Student Outcomes Assessment

 B. Selecting Assessment Techniques

-With program priorities established, the next step in developing and updating the program’s SOAP is to identify both the objectives to be assessed and the technique(s) to be used that will give you the information you seek about your students’ learning.
+With program priorities established, the next step in developing and updating the program’s SOAP is to identify both the student learning outcomes to be assessed and the measures (assignments) to be used that are genuinely able to give you the information you seek about your students’ learning.
 Data may already be available to the program that document student performance, such as senior projects and culminating experiences, internship evaluations, job placements and even recruitment patterns and retention rates.
 Programs should employ a variety of assessment techniques.
 A link to a table of assessment techniques is provided as an example.

 At a minimum, academic program faculty should plan, conduct, report, and reflect the results of at least one assessment activity in every academic program in every year.
-Across the 5 – 7 year period over which routine academic program review is conducted, at least two of the assessment activities conducted must utilize direct student assessment techniques.
-Specific accreditation agencies may require more frequent use of direct measures of student learning.
+Across the 5 – 7 year period over which routine academic program review is conducted, the program needs to assess every student learning outcomes at least once.
+Student learning outcomes that focus on skills, such as critical thinking, written communication, etc,. should be assessed primarily by using direct outcomes but both direct and indirect measures may be used for the assessment of program student learning outcomes.

 In contrast to opinion surveys and instruments that gather self-reports and/or third-party reports of student knowledge, direct measures of student learning are generated when students are evaluated in their performance of a stated objective.
 To obtain a direct measure of student learning, systematically gather data across student performances using scores on standardized or locally prepared examinations or activities, or scoring rubrics for performances, projects, theses, etc. If you choose to base your assessment in part on culminating experiences or portfolios, be explicit in explaining how the products of these activities will be analyzed.